sorry-im-late1

 Shotlist and storyboard all in one—looks like a game level.

 If you’re interested in learning more about how Sorry I’m Late was made, drop by the Making Of page and view the many animation tests.
 Turn back the page from Sorry I’m Late, and you’ll see that Tomas has created another short stop-motion film called Little Big Love.
-Check this, and other entrepreneurial endeavors out on his personal website.
+Check out these and other entrepreneurial endeavors on his personal website.